-The differential full-scale range supported by the ADS5273 is nominally 2.03V.
-The ADS5273 is specially designed to handle an over-voltage condition where the differential peak-to-peak voltage can exceed up to twice the ADC full-scale range.
-If the input common-mode is not considerably off from V{CM} during overload (less than 300mV around the nominal value of 1.45V), recovery from an over-voltage pulse input of twice the amplitude of a full-scale pulse is expected to be within three clock cycles when the input switches from overload to zero strength.
-All of the amplifiers in the sample-and-hold amplifier (SHA) and ADC are specially designed for excellent recovery from an overload signal.
+The differential full-scale range supported by the ADS5271 is nominally 2.03V.
+The ADS5271 is specially designed to handle an over-voltage condition where the differential peak-to-peak voltage can exceed up to twice the ADC full-scale range.
+If the input common-mode is not considerably off from V{CM} during overload (less than 300mV around the nominal value of 1.45V), recovery from an over-voltage pulse input of twice the amplitude of a full-scale pulse is expected to be within three clock cycles when the input switches from overload to zero signal.
+All of the amplifiers in the SHA and ADC are specially designed for excellent recovery from an overload signal.